Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 We have found few early Gloden immigration records.
 Among the earliest immigrants were A. Gloden who immigrated to New York in 1823; Andrew Gloden who immigrated to New York in 1821; Joseph Peter Gloden who immigrated to Ohio in 1867; J. P. Gloden who immigrated to Ohio from Luxembourg in 1871; Peter Gloden who immigrated from Luxembourg in 1869; and Martin Glodin who immigrated from Luxembourg in 1844.
 The heaviest settlement of Gloden's in America was in the Dutch settlements primarily in Illinois, Indiana and Michigan.

-Our 3rd great grandfather was John Gloden.
-He married our 3rd great grandmother, M. Stomuel (?).
 We know nothing at all about this couple.
 To our knowledge they never came to America.
-A Macon County, Illinois marriage record book lists them as the parents of Michael Gloden, when he married his second wife, in 1880.
-My sincere thanks to Steven Gloden for providing me with this information and a copy of the record book.
+They are listed in the Macon County, Illinois marriage record book as the parents of Michael Gloden, when he married his second wife, in 1880.

-Michael married our great-great grandmother, Lucinda Adaline Branham, on September 6, 1865, at Decatur, in Macon County, Illinois.
-Lucinda Adaline Branham was born May 3, 1844, in Blount County, Alabama, the daughter of William Branham and Arenna R. (last name unknown).
+Lucinda Branham was born May 3, 1844, in Blount County, Alabama.
+She was one of ten children born to William Branham and Arenna R. (last name unknown).
 Lucinda was not only our great-great grandmother, but also our great-great-great aunt.

-The 1870 Macon County census shows Michael, Adaline and their two oldest children, John, age 3, and William, age 1, living in Decatur Township.
-Living next door to them is Lucinda's sister Jane H. (Branham) Farley and her 10 year old son, Joab Farley.
+The 1870 Macon County census, Decatur Township, shows Michael Gloden, 32, day laborer, $1200 real property, $300 personal property, b.
+Luckenburg; Adaline, 21, b.
+AL; John, 3, b.
+IL; and William, 1, b.
+IL.
+Living next door to them was Lucinda's sister Jane (Branham) Farley and her 10 year old son, Joab Farley.

 Lucinda's sister, Jane Farley, married Franklin Dominek Gloden on January 5, 1871, at Decatur, in Macon County.
+We believe Frank Gloden was a brother to Michael.
+(Immigration records show that Dominic Gloden, age 23, of German nationality, arrived at the Port of New York on March 16, 1869 from Germany.)

 Michael married Margaret Herman on February 2, 1880, in Macon County.
 Margaret Herman was born about 1854, in Aultbiren, according to census.
 Macon County, Illinois marriage records show Margaret was the daughter of Andrew Herman (Hermann).